-- Lives in or regularly visits any house built before 1950.
+- Live in or regularly visit a house built before 1950.

-- Lives in or regularly visits any house built before 1978 with recent or ongoing renovations or remodeling.
+- Live in or regularly visit a house built before 1978 with recent or ongoing renovations or remodeling.

-- Known to have a sibling or frequent playmate with an elevated blood lead level.
+- Have a siblings or friends with an elevated blood lead level.

-- Is a recent immigrant, refugee, foreign adoptee or child in foster care.
+- Are a recent immigrant, refugee, foreign adoptee or child in foster care.

-- Has a parent or caregiver who works professionally or recreationally with lead:
+- Have a parent or caregiver who works with lead: